 You just need your entire gross income for the year plus all of your expenses, including big purchases, equipment, payments to contractors, health insurance, and the like.

 You can also use a free tax calculator service to estimate your taxes for the upcoming tax season.

 If you’re a traditional LLC or partnership, schedule a meeting with your CPA to do a tax estimate session, and make any additional tax payments or purchases if necessary.

-If you need help estimating your taxes and keeping up with quarterly payments, check out my Tax Toolkit for Self-Employed Biz Owners.
+If you need help estimating your taxes and keeping up with quarterly payments, check out my in-depth blog post about estimating quarterly taxes.